NaanKaran/llama_chat/README.md

 ## Docker Usage

-The repository includes a `docker-compose.yml` that builds both components and runs them together.
+If you prefer running everything in containers, use Docker Compose:

 ```bash
 docker compose up --build
 ```

-This will start the backend and frontend services so you can access the application at `http://localhost:3000`.
+This starts both services and exposes the web UI at `http://localhost:3000`.

 ## Frontend Overview

 - Built with Vite + React
-- Communicates with the backend over a REST/streaming API
+- Communicates with the backend over REST or streaming endpoints
-- Stores minimal state (chat history) in memory or browser storage
+- Stores only minimal state such as chat history in memory or browser storage

 ## Backend Overview

-- Implemented with FastAPI (or similar framework)
+- Implemented with FastAPI (or a similar framework)
 - Provides endpoints to submit user messages and stream responses
-- Handles authentication and relay to the LLM provider
+- Relays authentication and requests to the LLM provider

 ## Contributing

-This project is in its early stages.
-Feel free to fork it and experiment with alternative architectures or providers.
+This project is in the early stages.
+Feel free to fork it and try alternative architectures or providers.

 ## License